 UNIVERSITY LIGGETT SCHOOL \ ATHLETICS

 Boys’ golf, unlike the rest of our no-cut athletic program, is only able to accept 12 members based on try-out results.
 In 2019 the boys finished as State Runner Up and won a team State Championship in 1982.
+The team finished third in the Catholic High School League in 2022, qualifying for the state the state tournament where they finished third out of 121 teams.

 Coach bio: Dan Cimini has been the head varsity baseball coach at Liggett since 2006 and has also previously coached football at the school.
 Cimini was inducted into the MHSBCA Hall of Fame - Class of 2016 and has been named District, Regional, and State Coach of the Year on multiple occasions.
 Cimini is also the Admissions Outreach Coordinator.

 Recent softball player graduates are continuing their softball careers at colleges and universities, including Kalamazoo College, Boston College, Wayne State, Sienna Heights, and Wellesley College.
+The team won the District Championship in 2022.

 Track And Field